nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_WEBPACK.md

 1. Check your JavaScript syntax and alert you of any problems.
 1. Convert your ES6 Javascript to ES5.
 1. Bundle all your Javascript files
-1. Put your `index.html` and CSS directory in a `dist/` directory ( this direcotry will be explained later )
+1. Put your `index.html` and CSS directory in a `dist/` directory ( this directory will be explained later )
 1. Start up a web server for your application.
 1. Start `json-server` for you.